Ayana-Inria/FCN-FFNET_RS-semantic-segmentation/README.md

 # FCN and Hierarchical PGM for Remote Sensing Image Classification

-This repository contains the code related to the papers
+This repository contains the code related to the papers ADD IGARSS21 IGARSS22 TGRS22 EUSIPCO21
+Pytorch
 ## Content

 ### Context